Coarse Personalization: Mathematics of Coarse Personalization

-In this setup, we want to map the continuous distribution heterogeneous treatment effects to the discrete distribution of $L$ treatments to be assigned.
-The probability mass $q_{l}$ for treatment $\tilde{\boldsymbol{t}}_{l}$ represents the portion of the total number of individuals assigned to treatment $l\in L$.
-In the marketing literature, we let the $L$ different treatments form $L$ different segments where each segment is assigned treatment $\boldsymbol{t}_{l}$ and $q_{l}$ describes the size of segment $l\in L$.
-The distribution of heterogeneous treatment effects is then across the individuals in the field experiment.
+In this setup, we want to map the continuous distribution of heterogeneous treatment effects to the discrete distribution of $L$ treatments (or segments).
+The probability mass $q_{l}$ for treatment $\tilde{\boldsymbol{t}}_{l}$ represents the normalized number of individuals assigned to treatment $l\in L$.
+In the marketing framework, we let the $L$ different treatments form $L$ different segments where each segment is assigned treatment $\boldsymbol{t}_{l}$ and $q_{l}$ describes the size of segment $l\in L$.
+The distribution of heterogeneous treatment effects is estimated using a field experiment or observational data.

+We define a \emph{coupling} as a mapping that, given an individual\textquoteright s level of heterogeneous treatment effect, assigns that person to a specific treatment.
+These couplings form the optimal transport plan between two distributions and inform how the mass is moved across the two.
+In our setup, the coupling is the assignment rule of individuals to segments.